2old2randr/cl-dates/README.md

       convention (such as *Actual/365* or *30/360*) is taken into account so that the result can be used to accurately compute interest on a bond or loan.

+- *Holiday calendars*: Functions to automatically generate holidays for certain currencies / trading centres are provided.
+Dates can be checked against these calendars to see if they are business days or not.

 - *Miscellaneous* date manipulation functions are provided to compute the last day of a month, last day of the previous month, Nth day of